 “Unfortunately, Peprin,” Vivenna said, “people aren’t like animals.”

 “Oh, I know,” Peprin said.
-“Animals make sense.”
+“Animals make more sense.”

 Vivenna sighed.
 However, she did notice that Peprin had been right on at least one count.
-She caught sight of a group of Idrins walking down the street, one pulling a cart that had probably once held farmed goods.
-She frowned--they were likely people from the lower hills, coming down to trade in the Hallandren cities.
+She caught sight of a group of Idrians walking down the street, one pulling a cart that had probably once held farm goods.
 It surprised her that they would come so far.
 But, then, commerce hadn’t been particularly robust in Idris lately.

-Reluctantly, she took the shawl off her head and moved it to her shoulders instead.
-Now that she knew there were Idrins in town, it was unlikely that she would stand out.
-Trying to act like an old woman would be potentially more damaging than simply walking along the street.
-Nobody would recognize her--even the passing Idrins wouldn’t know who she wa
+Reluctantly, she closed her eyes and--using the shawl to hide the transformation--changed her hair from gray to white.
+Then, she moved the shawl to her shoulders instead.
+Now that she knew there were Idrians in town, it was unlikely that she would stand out.
+Trying to act like an old woman would be more suspicious than simply walking along the street.

 Still, it felt odd to be exposed.
 In Bevalis, she would have been recognized instantly.
 However, Bevalis had only a few thousand people in it--and it was extremely large by Idris standards.
-According to the record books, Idris had a fairly sizable population--it was just spread out.
+It wasn’t that the kingdom itself lacked people, they were just all spread out.

 No ports, she thought, nodding to Peprin and--gritting her teeth--joining the crowd and making her way toward the marketplace.

 The inland sea made all the difference.
-T’Telir was a prime port stop, and she could see the evidence of it all around her.
+T’Telir was a prime port, and the dyes it sold--made from the Tears of Edgli, a local flower--made it a popular place of trade.
+She could see the evidence of such things all around her.
 Exotic silks and clothing, like the ridiculous hat Peprin had bought.
 Foodstuffs carried in fresh from cities along the coast.
 In Idris, the population had to be spread out to support farms and herds.
 In Hallandren--a country which controlled a good third of the coast of the inland sea--things could be different.
 They could burgeon.
 Grow.

 Get flamboyant.